-i Numeric or character vector of indices to extract from objects of class ${\tt Taxa}$ with subclass ${\tt Test}.$ j Numeric or character vector of rank levels to extract from objects of class ${\tt Taxa}$ with subclass ${\tt Test}.$ threshold Numeric specifying the confidence threshold at which to truncate the output taxonomic classifications.
+Numeric vector giving the frequency of each classification if x or y is an object of subclass Test, or the default (NULL) to treat all classifications as occurring once.
+Typically, specifying n is useful when the classifications represent varyi Numeric or character vector of indices to extract from objects of class Taxa with subclass Test. j Numeric or character vector of rank levels to extract from objects of class Taxa with subclass Test. threshold Numeric specifying the confidence threshold at which to truncate the output taxonomic classifications.
 Note that threshold must be higher than the original for the classifications to change.